firestar300/LearnRedux/readme.md

-# Boilerplate React App
+# LearnRedux

-Simple ReactJS boilerplate with Webpack, Foundation and Karma.
+A playground for test some features of Redux with ReactJS

 ## Installation